viordash/MigrateAnyCppData/README.md

 			MigrateDeviceConfig::V00000005::DataMigrate, //
 		};

-- нулевым элементом обязательно должен быть {INITIAL_VERSION(0), 0, 0, 0}.
+- the zero element must be {INITIAL_VERSION(0), 0, 0, 0, 0}.
-- сценарий миграции, это h файл с набором команд по переносу данных. В нем хранится "отпечаток" (namespace Snapshot) структуры данных текущего для этой версии миграции.
+- migration script, is h file with a set of migration commands.
+It stores the snapshot (namespace Snapshot) of the current data structure for this version of migration.

 		namespace Snapshot {
 			typedef struct {